 7. Defragmentation through ecological corridors and passage ways

 Until recently, a dense infrastructure network divided the Veluwe in a northern and southern section.
-In 2013 two major land owners, the National Forest Service and Het Loo Royal Forest, urged for the construction of additional wildlife crossing structures in order to restore the coherence between both sections, resulting in four additional green bridges to be constructed in 2018.
+In 2013 two major land owners, the National Forest Service and Het Loo Royal Estate, urged for the construction of additional wildlife crossing structures in order to restore the coherence between both sections, resulting in four additional green bridges to be constructed in 2017 and 2018.
 These structures will not only connect the Veluwe at large, but are also important structures within the local network of ecological corridors that connect unique open landscapes of former drift sands and heathlands in the Central Veluwe.
-In this way they are crucial for the protection of biodiversity, including Natura 2000 species.
+In this way they are crucial for the protection of biodiversity, including Natura 2000 species and habitats.

 Time of return: 18:15